zeroincombenze/OCB/addons/sale/README.md

 Use pricelists to record special conditions for a specific customer or to define prices for a segment of customers.
-Define promotions and have them applied automatically for all your Sales Teams.
+Define promotions and have them applied automatically for all your sales teams.